What is Azure AD Privileged Identity Management?

 - If your organization has more than one directory, select your username in the upper right-hand corner of the Azure portal.
 Select the directory where you will use Azure AD Privileged Identity Management.

-- Select More services and use the Filter textbox to search for Azure AD Privileged Identity Management.
+- Select All services and use the Filter textbox to search for Azure AD Privileged Identity Management.

 - Check Pin to dashboard and then click Create.
 The Privileged Identity Management application opens.

-If you're the first person to use Azure AD Privileged Identity Management in your directory and you navigate to Azure AD directory roles, aand you navigate to Azure AD directory roles, a security wizard walks you through the initial assignment experience.
+If you're the first person to use Azure AD Privileged Identity Management in your directory and you navigate to Azure AD directory roles, and you navigate to Azure AD directory roles, a security wizard walks you through the initial assignment experience.
 After that you automatically become the first Security administrator and Privileged role administrator of the directory.